Tuesday, November 5, 2024

 You may wish to consult Wikipedia's Index of Branches of Science in place of the second table.

 The action resolution rules are an old standby, originally lifted from the standard "roll to dodge" rules on this subforum.
-It's as lightweight as I could make it, but realistically, my typical rulesets aren't much larger.

 Tuesday, May 16, 2023